Collaboration Promotes Group Resilience in Multi-Agent RL: Introduction

-Our key contributions are threefold.
-First, we suggest a new measure of group resilience that corresponds to the group's ability to adapt to unexpected changes.
-As a second contribution, and in order to promote resilience, we facilitate collaboration within the group.
-To support collaboration, we offer new communication protocols according to which agents notify each other about notable changes to their surroundings.
-Lastly, we offer an empirical evaluation that demonstrates how groups that collaborate are more resilient to changes in the environment.
+Our contributions are threefold.
+First, we suggest a \textbf{new unified measure} called \emph{group resilience}, which corresponds to the group's ability to adapt to unexpected changes.
+This formulation covers a wide range of real-world multi-agent problems.
+Second, we design and implement a MARL framework for testing multi-agent resilience in the face of environment perturbations.
+Finally, we provide empirical evidence supporting our hypothesis that collaboration promotes resilience in MARL.